 Alternatively, you can rent your own car, which will also give you the opportunity to easily visit other ski resorts and places of interest nearby!

-Matsumae, the little Kyoto fo the North
+5. Explore Matsumae: the little Kyoto of the North

-Matsumae town, at the southernmost point of Hokkaido, is a former castle town and known as Little Kyoto of the North.
+Matsumae town, at the southernmost tip of Hokkaido, is a former castle town and known as Little Kyoto of the North.
 Facing Tsugaru Strait only 20 km from Aomori prefecture, the town attracted merchants engaged in the shipping trade during the Edo period.

-Access to Matsumae Castle and Matsumae Park
+How to get to Matsumae Castle and Matsumae Park

 Take Hakodate Bus bound for Matsumae from JR Kikonai station and get off at Matsujo bus stop (1.5 hrs).
-The park is 7 minute walk from the bus stop.
+The park is a 7 minute walk from the bus stop.

 Kikonai station is served by the JR Hokkaido Shinkansen & South Hokkaido Railway.

 One of Northern Japan’s major cities, Hakodate is known for its Western-style buildings, fresh seafood, and salt ramen, among other things.
 Named the city of gourmet food, Hakodate is bursting with different sorts of crab, tuna, squid, abalone, and other delights, due to the surrounding area being blessed with plankton.
-A dish worth trying is the kaisen-don, which usually features different kinds of sashimi in a single bowl.
+A dish worth trying is the kaisen-don, which usually has different kinds of sashimi in a single bowl.
 Try the sea urchin in Uni Murakami for a unique experience.

 Visit the Russian Orthodox church, the former British Consulate, or the morning market where you can buy fresh produce.
 You can also ride the aerial gondola to the top of Mt.
 Hakodate where you’ll be treated to panoramic views of the city!

-Also worth visiting is the Goryokaku Fort Park which features the region’s sakura trees, when they are in full bloom around the last weeks of April to the first weeks of May.
+Also worth visiting is the Goryokaku Fort Park which features the region’s sakura trees, when they are in full bloom around the last week of April to the first week of May.
 The Goryokaku Observation Tower provides excellent views of the whole fort.

 On the foot and Mount Usu, next to the lake, you can visit the hot spring resort Toyako Onsen.
 Stay overnight at one of many hotels, stroll along the promenade with foot baths (ashiyu), and in the evening from May through October enjoy the daily firework show.
 The promenade is also the departure point for sightseeing boat cruises of the lake.
 The sculpture garden borders the shoreline of the lake with 58 large sculptures.

-How to go to Lake Toya
+How to get to Lake Toya

-Daisetsuzan National Park
+8. Go hiking in Daisetsuzan National Park

-Daisetsuzan National Park is the largest national park in Japan which features Daisetsuzan Mountain range.
+Daisetsuzan National Park is the largest national park in Japan which features the Daisetsuzan Mountain range.
 This range includes Mount Asahi (2,291 meters), the highest mountain in Hokkaido, and Mount Kurodake (1,984 meters), one of the most easily accessible major peaks in the Daisetsuzan National Park thanks to a ropeway and chair lift.

-Many nature lovers start their hike from the Mount Kurodake which is the entry point into the interior of the national park.
+Many nature lovers start their hike from Mount Kurodake which is the entry point into the interior of the national park.
 Around the mountain range, there are several hot springs where you can relax and heal your fatigue after hiking and exploring the area.

-How to go to Daizetsuzan National Park
+How to get to Daisetsuzan National Park

 Daisetsuzan National Park can be accessed from many different directions.
-The easiest way to get to and explore the park, is to rent a car.
+The easiest way to get to and explore the park is to rent a car.

 How to get to Noboribetsu Onsen

-How to go to Lake Mashu
+How to get to Lake Mashu

 The best way to visit Lake Mashu is by rental car.
 The public transportation connection is very poor.

-Shiretoko National Park
+11. See some wildlife in Shiretoko National Park

-How to go to Shiretoko National Park
+How to get to Shiretoko National Park

 The main entry points are either Rausu or Utoro.